Cynar Negroni

 • Choose your gin wisely: A London dry gin (opens in new window) works well to complement Cynar’s herbal notes, but don’t be afraid to experiment.
 A gin with citrus or floral notes can add an extra layer of complexity.

-• Stir, don’t shake: Like the classic Negroni, the Cynar Negroni should be stirred to maintain its clarity and smooth texture.
+• Stir, don’t shake: Like the classic Negroni, this sipper should be stirred to maintain its clarity and smooth texture.
 Stirring also allows the flavours to blend perfectly without over-diluting the drink.

 • Garnish smartly: A slice of orange or a twist of lemon peel not only adds a citrus aroma but also complements Cynar’s herbal character, making each sip more refreshing.